AndrewLapidus/AndrewLapidus/README.md

 ### Hi there 👋
+I’m currently looking for work as IT/Fullstack Sofware and Web Development
 <!--
 **URATACO/URATACO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.